yashjain197/realtime_chat_app_frontend/README.md

 # Realtime Chat Application Frontend

+Use this on the deployed version -> https://realtime-chat-app-frontend-qwmh.vercel.app/

 This repository contains the frontend code for a realtime chat application with community features.

 ## Getting Started